Ankle Braces

 Solid ankle-foot orthoses are larger and bulkier compared to other types of braces, but they are efficient for conditions that require no ankle movement during recovery.

-A con of the solid type is that it can have a negative effect on the knee joint and knee kinematics if the patient is suffering from moderate knee instability.
+The downside of the solid type is that it can have a negative effect on the knee joint and knee kinematics if the patient is suffering from moderate knee instability.

-Before a doctor prescribes one of these devices, he does in-depth gait analysis to determine which one is the best for the specific case.
+Before a doctor prescribes one of these devices, he does an in-depth gait analysis to determine which one is the best for the specific case.

 Some indications for a solid brace include plantar fasciitis, arthritis, posterior tibial tendon dysfunction, drop foot, pes plano valgus, Charcot arthropathy, fractures, and more.

-#2 Hinged
+2. Hinged

 Hinged, or articulated AFOs, come with an adjustable hinge at the ankle.
 This device is made of two parts, one that covers the foot part and one that covers the tibial part of the lower leg.